 - Large Group - All children come together for games, stories, songs, finger plays and basic movement exercises.

-- Circle time encourages each child to participate in a large group and share ideas with others.
+- Circle Time - Encourages each child to participate in a large group and share ideas with others.

 - Dismissal - The children follow routines to prepare to go home.